gitenter/gitenter/capsid/doc/rest-notes.md

 + Internal API
 + API accessible by trusted partners only

+Cons:

-API has a big con: once deployed, they cannot be changed.
++ Once deployed, they cannot be changed.
 REST is a way to adapting the changes.
++ Semantic challenge: bridging the semantic gap between understanding a document's structure and understand what it means.

 Alternative choices of HTTP: